 - Misunderstanding what people say and responding with an inappropriate answer.

 Problems with hearing can happen when you get older, and your hearing health is important at any age.

 If you suspect you or a loved one has hearing loss, make an appointment with your primary care doctor.
 Or, if your hearing problem persists, you can visit a local hearing clinic for professional treatment.

-If hearing loss is affecting your quality of life, treatments such as hearing aids from MDHearingAid, Costco, or other top hearing aid brands can help improve your hearing and boost your self-confidence.
+If hearing loss is affecting your quality of life, treatments such as hearing aids from MDHearing, Costco, or other top hearing aid brands can help improve your hearing and boost your self-confidence.

 Selective hearing is your ability to focus on a particular sound or conversation amongst other sounds.
 This phenomenon enables a new parent to wake to the sound of their baby crying while they sleep through their partner’s snoring.
 Yet selective hearing can also become a bad habit.
 If you keep tuning out those closest to you, you can miss out on valuable connections.

 If you or a loved one are having difficulties with selective hearing, it could be indicative of a hearing problem.
-Here at MDHearingAid, we offer high-quality hearing aids at affordable prices.
-Our FDA-registered models range from $399 to $999 per pair, far cheaper than other name brands.
+Here at MDHearing, we offer high-quality hearing aids at affordable prices.
+Our FDA-registered hearing aids start at just $299/pair.

 TAKE ONLINE HEARING TEST